-Both the UK Ministry of Defence and the United States Air Force have a presence on Ascension.
+Ascension is a military island and both the United States Air Force and Royal Air Force have a presence on the island.
 The activities undertaken are not made public, but governing standards ensure environmental damage is avoided.

 Scientific research

 Scientific research is carried out in the waters around Ascension and this will be encouraged as an objective of the MPA.
 Such activities require a licence and conditions can be imposed to ensure there is no damage to the MPA.